fsfkellner/Faster-Field-Calculations-for-ArcGIS-Desktop/README.md

 Faster calculations can be achieved using Python Libraries to store values and Arcpy Search Cursors update values.

 The Python Toolbox supplied here has a tool for field calculations within an existing table and second tool for field calculation that would be performed between two tables.

+When performing field calculations between two tables make sure the tables are not joined for the fastest performance.